-The Company's annual testing for impairment of goodwill is completed as of November 30 of each year.
+The Company's annual testing for impairment of goodwill is completed as of November 30.
 The Company operates as a single operating segment with one reporting unit and consequently evaluates goodwill for impairment based on an evaluation of the fair value of the Company as a whole.
-The Company performed its qualitative assessments for each of the years ended December 31, 2015, 2014 and 2013 and concluded each year that it was not more likely than not that the fair value of the Company's reporting unit was less than its carrying value.
+The Company performed its step one assessments as proscribed by Intangibles - Goodwill and Other (ASC Topic 350) for each of the years ended December 31, 2016, 2015 and 2014 and concluded each year that it was not more likely than not that the fair value of the Company's reporting unit was less than its carrying value.